Post Revisited, Reedited, Reworded, Reblogged From Apr 24th 2018

 Why oh why do we still read of the ignorance concerning Autism?

 In his eyes, those of us on the spectrum are not right, we have problems, we are ill; we are not perhaps disabled as some refer to themselves as, but severely and seriously handicapped by the presence of autism in our lives.
 And yet as shockingly old fashioned as that is, still l at times hear of fellow autists repeating the same beliefs.
-He regards autism as an excuse, and not for what it is ‘a way of life’
+My father and my sister alike regarded autism as an excuse that was used, and not for what it is ‘a way of life’

-I was a Neuro long before l was an Aspergian with autism, or actually autistic, and there are still parts of my personality which are STILL Neuro.
+I was a Neuro long before l was an Aspergian with autism, or actually autistic, and there are still parts of my personality which are STILL very typical Neuro.
 My partner is NOT on the spectrum directly with a diagnosis from either the medical profession or even self-diagnosed.
-But l think she has some very clear signs of autism spectrum disorders, and also, she is a Grandmother and has two children who now have children of their own, and each of the two families both in her Sons’ family equally as much as her Daughters and their children respectively are now clearly showing signs of being on the spectrum.
+But l think she has some very clear signs of autism spectrum disorders, and also, she is a Grandmother and has two children who now have children of their own, and each of the two families both in her Sons’ family equally as much as her Daughters have children that are now diagnosed as autism spectrum disorders.

-I would say as l both do and will continue to do so, that everyone is already on the spectrum, it is reflective purely on their actually autistic % in the first place.
-I have seen actually autistic Aspergians and autists alike hiding their spectrum away from so called normal eyes, because they fear of being bullied, ostracised or simply being treated differently, and they pass many a time as neuro with a twist!
+I have seen actually autistic Aspergians and autists alike hiding their spectrum away from so called normal eyes, because the fear of being bullied, ostracised or simply being treated differently is terrifying as a thought, and they pass many a time as neuro with a twist!
 I already know many Neuro’s with a twist anyway, so where is the difference?

 There is already way too much hatred in this world, minority bashing, majority bashing, parties being ostracised for their beliefs because they are different to the next group who believe something different or just the opposite.
 What does stand out as a continuing continuum is this …